Rules to establish the country of origin of imported and exported goods and to help identify those which qualify for

 Goods of preferential origin (attracting reduced or nil duty) must be certified before they leave the exporting country.
 Retrospective certificates can be issued under exceptional circumstances.

-The certification needed depends on whether the preference scheme in the destination country is an autonomous one (applying to imports only) or reciprocal (applies to both imports and exports between the two countries).
+The certification needed depends on whether the preference scheme in the destination country is an autonomous one (applying to imports only) or reciprocal (applies to both imports and exports between the 2 countries).

 Check with customs authorities in the goods’ destination country or the DIT overseas trade division.

 It’s the exporter’s responsibility to ensure that all paperwork relating to each consignment of goods is accurate and authentic.